chandanegc1/Document-Verification/client/src/assets/README.md

 #### Basic CRUD

-- create jobs array where each item is an object with following properties id, company, position
+- create docs array where each item is an object with following properties id, company, position
 - create routes to handle - create, read, update and delete functionalities